Will you be requiring applicants to complete the Supplemental ERAS application?

 On my electives, can I do off-campus or international rotations?

 Yes!
 Our electives allow for incredible flexibility.
-Off-campus electives can be taken at UCSF, Stanford, or other accredited programs.
+Off-campus electives can be taken at UCSF, Stanford, or any number of other accredited programs.
+For example, residents pursuing fellowship will often complete an away rotation at the sight of interest.
 See our Curriculum & Rotation section for additional details.

-Through the KP Global Health Program, we fund licensed residents to rotate in a variety of international programs including the Matibabu Foundation in Kenya the University Teaching Hospital in Lusaka, Zambia, Da Nang General hospital in Vietnam, and Phnom Penh, Cambodia.
-We have also had residents rotate at sites in Belize, Nicaragua, Israel, Taiwan, Columbia, Kenya, and South Korea.
+Through the KP Global Health Program, there is funding for residents to rotate in a variety of international programs.
+We have had residents rotate at sites in Belize, Nicaragua, Israel, Taiwan, Columbia, Kenya, and South Korea.
 Read our Global Health blog here.

 Kaiser Oakland IM/ MPH graduate Dr. Somalee Banerjee mentors residents aspiring to Global Health careers.
 She works clinically at Kaiser Oakland as a Ward Hospitalist attending and is also a Senior Research Fellow studying health systems internationally.